 On the other hand, you have the Elastic, Collagen-Based, Connective Tissues, whose chief job is to overcome the tensile forces that are constantly trying to pull joints apart whenever movement or muscle contraction takes place.
 These tissues don’t need to be able to bear heavy loads, but instead, must be able to stretch and elast (at least to a slight degree) while resisting tearing.
 Of these “elastic” collagen-based connective tissues, fascia is the most elastic.

 As long as the individual collagen fibers that make up the fascia, are aligned in parallel fashion to each other, the tissue is stretchy and elastic (think about long hair that has been combed out.
 If you run a comb or brush through it, it glides — smoothly and unrestricted.)
 But what happens when fascia is injured?

 When fascia is stretched beyond its normal load-bearing capacity, it begins to tear.
 Bear in mind that these tears are so microscopic that they never show up on an x-ray, and only on rare occasions will they show up on an MRI (possibly the Plantar Fascia on the bottom of the foot).
-Fascial tears can be caused by sports injuries, repetitive trauma, car wrecks, postural distortions, falls, child bearing, abuse, etc, etc, etc. Oftentimes people have no idea how they ended up with Fascial Injuries or adhesions.
+Fascial tears can be caused by sports injuries, repetitive trauma, car wrecks, postural distortions, falls, child bearing, abuse, etc, etc, etc. Oftentimes people have no idea how they ended up with Fascial Injuries, which often result in Fascial Adhesions.